 percentage: Double)

-You can then try out basic queries to fetch the various tables and map them to the Scala case classes:
+You can then try out basic queries to fetch the various tables and map them to the Scala case class

 @ ctx.run(query[City])